June 21, 2021 | Updated: July 6, 2022

 How MongoDB helps

-MongoDB provides companies with an application data platform that allows them to move fast and simplify how they build with data for any application.
+MongoDB provides companies with a developer data platform that allows them to move fast and simplify how they build with data for any application.
 This allows organizations to spend less effort rationalizing their data infrastructure and focus more on innovation and building out their unique differentiation, eliminating DIRT.

 The document model is flexible and maps to how developers think and code.
 The flexible document data model makes it easy to model and remodel data as application requirements change, increasing developer productivity by eliminating the headache of rows and columns.
 Instead, documents map exactly to the objects that developers work with in their code.
 This is the core insight that MongoDB’s founders had at least a decade ago: Data systems fundamentally need a different data model to be able to match modern development.
-This is also why MongoDB has become so popular with developers, with 75 million+ downloads.
+This is also why MongoDB has become so popular with developers, with more than 265 million downloads to date.

 MongoDB documents are a superset of all other data models.
 The MongoDB document model upholds the superset of legacy functions, allowing users to store and work with data of various types and shapes.
 In contrast to niche databases, it covers the needs of relational data, objects, cache formats, and specialized data such as GIS data types or time series data.
 Document databases are not just one of many other databases to be used simultaneously.
 Advanced organizations realize that the document model underpins a broad spectrum of use cases.